barchart/alerting-service-public/docs/content/concepts/security.md

 **Since your system authenticated the user, it is responsible for token generation.**

-Each interaction with the Barchart Alert Service will include a token.
+Each interaction with the Barchart Alerting Service will include a token.
 Barchart will _decode_ your token and _verify_ its authenticity (using a shared secret).

 #### Token Payload